Becklingen

-Becklingen is a German village in the Lower Saxon borough of Bergen in the northern part of Celle district on the Lüneburg Heath.
+Becklingen (/de/) is a German village in the Lower Saxon borough of Bergen in the northern part of Celle district on the Lüneburg Heath.
 Formerly an independent municipality, it is part of the town Bergen since 1971.

 Geography

 Becklingen lies about 7 km north of Bergen just off the B 3 federal highway and has 382 inhabitants (as at: 31 December 2000).
 Its parish includes the villages of Becklingen, Oehus and Tannensieksberg.
 There is also a hamlet known as Becklingen (Bhf) which has grown up around the old station about a mile from the main village.
 Bhf is the German abbreviation for Bahnhof or 'railway station'.

 Population

 Growth

 The following table shows the growth in population of Becklingen.
 There was a significant increase in numbers after the Second World War which was mainly due to the influx of refugees.

 Language

 Becklingen belongs to the Low German language area and the Northern Low Saxon dialect group.
 Since the end of the Second World War, however, High German has largely superseded it.
 However, Low German continues to be used colloquially especially amongst the older members of the village.